-Materials and techniques used in Northwest Coast Indian art works.
+Materials and techniques used in Northwest Coast Indigenous art works.
 The subtitle of each course gives the specific art form covered.
 Lab requirements vary.
-Pass/Fail grading.

 Prerequisite: Proficiency in area of study.

 ART S482 Advanced Northwest Coast Basketry

 Advanced study of basket weaving, with an emphasis on design.
 May be repeated for credit.
 May be stacked with ART S282 and ART S382.